somenomus/DIGI/README.md

 python tradeoff_table.py --check         # Table D.1, checked against the printed values
 ```

-Since September 2026 the paper's agent is the torque-gated one, so figs 4-6 and 9 come
+The paper's agent is the torque-gated one, so figs 4-6 and 9 come
 from `figs_gated/`; `figs/` keeps the original-reward versions of the same figures.
 `FIG_PREFIX=target` (the default) draws the original-reward runs and `FIG_PREFIX=gated`
 the torque-gated runs in both figure scripts; `make_gated_figs.py` sets it for you.